 Spotlighted by the Council on Aging as an innovative age-friendly initiative, Impact Hours creates an online platform:

-- to provide 55+ adults easy access to an inventory of skill-based volunteer opportunities that are measured in hours, instead of longer term commitments;
+- to provide 55+ adults easy access to a growing inventory of skill-based volunteer opportunities that are measured in hours, instead of longer term commitments;

-- to facilitate connections that will enable the community to benefit from the valuable skills and experiences of 55+ adults which might otherwise remain untapped.
+- to facilitate connections that will enable the community to benefit from the valuable skills and experience of 55+ adults that might otherwise remain untapped.

-Non-profits benefit from skilled volunteer resources which enable them to enhance capacity, make better decisions, and more effectively deliver their missions
+Non-profits: access skilled volunteer resources which enable them to enhance capacity, make better decisions, and more effectively deliver their missions.

 Community: becomes more age-friendly, fostering 55+ participation and contribution for positive community outcomes.

 Impact Hours would not be where it is today without the many pro bono hours offered by Frederic Sune from the web agency WP Expert.
 As well, a special thank you to early supporters, including: Council on Aging; Impact Hub Ottawa; Ottawa Tool Library; and Junior Achievement Ottawa.

 Should you seek further information, please contact Impact Hours at firstname.lastname@example.org.
 We would also appreciate receiving feedback to improve the website, as well as testimonials on how connections made through Impact Hours had an impact.